Investing In Silver: Top UK Silver Stocks of 2024

 Silver stocks are publicly listed constituents of the stock market engaged in the exploration, mining and production of silver.
 They might also mine other metals, like gold.

-Silver stocks are equities, because buying them means buying shares in a company, not the raw material itself.
+Silver stocks are equities because buying them means buying shares in a company, not the raw material itself.

 Shares in silver stocks may be loosely correlated with the underlying silver price itself because this will largely dictate the value of a mining company’s silver assets.
 This is why production and output figures are so important in the context of company reports by firms mining silver.

-While investors can gain exposure to silver through stocks, they can also purchase a variety of other products, both of a financial and a physical nature.
+While investors can gain exposure to silver through stocks, they can also purchase a variety of other products, both of a financial and physical nature.
 Aside from shares, these products include coins, bars, certificates and contracts in both the options and futures markets.

 Top silver shares in the UK